pjbartlein/REarthSysSci/docs/md/github.md

 ## At GitHub ##

-To create a new repository on GitHub, after logging in, the steps include:
+To create a new repository on GitHub, after logging in at `https://github.com/gh-username/` (where `gh-username` is your GitHub username), the steps include:

-1. create a new repository (e.g. `geog490project` (or just `geog490` or  `geog590`);
+- create a new repository (e.g. `geog490project` (or just `geog490` or  `geog590`);
 	- click on the dropdown box with a plus sign, and click on "Create a new repository"
 	- enter a name (which will be tested for availability)
-	- enter a short description
+	- enter a short description, e.g. GEOG 4/590 Project
 	- make the repository "Public"
 	- check on "Add a README file"
 	- Add .gitignore -- select the R template in the dropdown box
 	- Choose a license: GNU General Public License is fine;
 	- Click on the green "Create repository" button.
-2. Edit the README file if you wish.
+- Edit the README file if you wish.
-3. Copy or write down the URL of the repository
+- Copy or write down the URL of the repository

 ## On your "local" machine ##

-On the local machine:

-8. create a folder, e.g. `/Users/username/Projects/geog490project` (Note that there is no connection between the folder names, the `/Projects` folder is just that, the '/geog490project` is named for the course project.

-In RStudio:
+### Clone the repository ###

+Start RStudio, and:

-9. create a project in an existing folder (e.g. the one you just created): File > New Project…  > Version Control  > Git
+- create a project in an existing folder (i.e. the one you just created): File > New Project…  > Version Control  > Git
-1. Set the repository URL (e.g.):  `https://github.com/gh-username/geog490project`
+- Set the repository URL (e.g.):  `https://github.com/gh-username/geog490project`  (copy and paste from the browser address bar);
-1. Project directory name:  `geog490project`
+- Project directory name:  `geog490project`
-1. Browse to folder:  `/Users/Projects/`
+- Browse to the folder:  `/Users/Projects/` (but not `/Users/username/Projects/geog490project`)
-1. click on "Create Project"
+- click on "Create Project"
+-
+(Note that there is no connection between the folder names, the `/Projects` folder is just that, the `/geog490project` is named for the course project.)

-(note that `.gitignore`, `README.md` and `REarthSysSci` files will have turned up in the working directory)
+(note that `.gitignore`, `README.md` and `geog490test.Rproj` files, and two folders `/.git` and `/Rproj.user` will have turned up in the working directory.
+You might not be able to see them if hidden files (that begin with a `.` on the Mac), are indeed hidden.
+Don't worry if you don't see them.

+### Generate a Personal Access Token ###

+Now, using RStudio, generate a personal access code (PAT):

+- install the `{usethis}` package (install.packages("usethis");
+- type the following at the command line in the Console pane:

+		library(usethis)
+		usethis::create_github_token()

+Note the double colons ("`::`").
+This will open up a web page at GitHub, where you will be invited to

+- enter the PAT's "use case" (enter "RStudio");
+- select an expiration time ("No expiration" is ok);
+- scroll to the bottom, and click on the "Generate token" button.

+A new page will open, with the new token in a green box.
+Copy the token, and save it on your computer somewhere you'll be able to find it again.

+Then, switch back to RStudio, and type the following at the command line in the Console pane:

+		credentials::set_github_pat()

+A "Password" box should pop up.
+Paste the PAT into the box.
+This sets the PAT.

+### Edit/update a file, then "Commit" and "Push" to GitHub

 Then, still on the local machine:

-14. Edit `README.md` and save (perhaps using a Markdown editor, or in RStudio).
+- Edit `README.md` and save (perhaps using a Markdown editor, or in RStudio).
 For example, add the line "The URL for the webpage is `https://gh-username.github.io/geog490project/`"
-1. Click on `Tools > Version Control > Commit` or (click on the "Git" pane, and Commit tab);
+- Click on `Tools > Version Control > Commit` or (click on the "Git" pane, and Commit tab);
-1. Click on checkboxes to "stage" files;
+- Click on checkboxes to "stage" files;
-2. Type a `Commit message`, perhaps "update";
+- Type a `Commit message`, perhaps "update";
-3. Click on the `Commit` button, this updates the local repository;
+- Click on the `Commit` button, this updates the local repository;
-4. Close the `Git Commit` window;
+- Close the `Git Commit` window;
-2. Click on the `Push` button to synchronize the local repository with the remote GitHub repository.
+- Click on the `Push` button to synchronize the local repository with the remote GitHub repository.

 Note: The first time you do this, you may have to sign in.
-If you followed the instructions in [[*Happy Git and GitHub*]](https://happygitwithr.com/index.html), it should be straightforward to sign in with your browser.
+If the sign-in dialog asks for a password, enter the PAT.

 At this point, the project folder should contain the following folders and files: